 The intricate writing style of the Chinese

 Calligraphy is one of the oldest abstract art based on lines.
-We can write Chinese characters in the five topmost styles of calligraphy.
+We can write Chinese characters using the five topmost styles of calligraphy.
 It inherently related these types to the history of the Chinese script.

 This includes seal, clerical, cursive, semi-cursive, and regular script.
 In addition, there are also Japanese Edomoji, Korean Munjado, and ancient Huaya.